ericsonga/APCSAReview/_sources/SearchSort/ssMedMC.rst

    :answer_d: 2
    :answer_e: The code will not compile
    :correct: e
-   :feedback_a: This would be true if the code was okay and v was a value that wasn't in the array.
+   :feedback_a: This would be true if the sequential search code was okay and v was a value that wasn't in the array, but the code is incorrect.
+The <code>return -1</code> should be outside of the for loop.
    :feedback_b: This would be true if v was 1 and the code was correct for a sequential search.
    :feedback_c: This would be true if v was 2 and the code was correct for a sequential search.
-   :feedback_d: This would be true if the code was correct for a sequential search.
+   :feedback_d: This would be true if the code was correct for a sequential search, but it returns -1 inside the for loop instead of outside of it.
-   :feedback_e: If the for loop is never entered this method wouldn't return anything, so it won't compile.
+   :feedback_e: This method won't compile because it is supposed to return an integer and if the for loop doesn't execute it will not return anything.
+The <code>return -1</code> should be outside the for loop to make this sequential search work as intended.

    What would test return if a = {1,2,3,4} and v =  3?